COVID-19 Funding in Indian Country

 DEPARTMENT OF TRANSPORTATION

-ADDED ON FEBRUARY 8, 2024: The Federal Transportation Administration has issued a funding opportunity to purchase or lease of zero-emission and low-emission transit buses, including acquisition, construction, and leasing of required supporting facilities.
-More than $1 billion is being made available under this competitive grants program.
-Proposals are due on April 25, 2024.
-To download the synopsis, click here.
+ADDED ON MAY 14, 2024: DOT has issued a funding opportunity to conduct demonstration projects focused on advanced smart city or community technologies and systems to improve transportation efficiency and safety. $50,000,000 is being made available under the SMART program with maximum awards of $2,000,000.
+Proposals are due on July 12, 2024.
+To download the official synopsis, click here.
 To download the entire funding opportunity, click here.

 Health & Human Services